Encoding and Enumerating Acyclic Orientations of Graphs: Encoding acyclic orientations of complete multipartite graphs

 Lemma \ref{l:ss} has the following direct consequences.

 \begin{corollary} In every acyclic orientation of a non-empty graph there are both source and sink vertices. \end{corollary}

 \begin{proof} Let $\mathcal{K}$ be an acyclic orientation of a given graph $G(V,E)$.
 It is well-known that an acyclic orientation induces a partial ordering $<$ on the vertices of $G$, defined by two vertices $v_1, v_2\in V$ which satisfy $v_1 < v_2$ if and only if there is a directed path from $v_1$ to $v_2$ along the edges of the orientation.
 Let's consider a listing $\mathcal{L}$ of the vertices of $G$ that preserve the partial ordering above induced by the acyclic orientation.
 Clearly, such a listing provides to $V$ with a total order.
 Hence, we can complete an acyclic orientation $\mathcal{K}^\prime$ of $K_n\simeq K_{\underbrace{1,\ldots,1}_{n}}$ from $\mathcal{K}$ by adding new directed edges according to ordering in $\mathcal{L}$, \emph{i.e.}, adding $(v_1,v_2)$ to $\mathcal{K}^\prime$ if $v_1$ precedes $v_2$ in $\mathcal{L}$.
-Thus, by Lemma \ref{l:ss} there are both source and sink vertices in $\mathcal{K}^\prime$ that also are source and sink, respectively, in $\mathcal{K}$ after removing the same directed edges. \end{proof}
+Thus, by Lemma \ref{l:ss} there are both source and sink vertices in $\mathcal{K}^\prime$ that are also a source and sink, respectively in $\mathcal{K}$, after removing the same directed edges. \end{proof}

 \begin{corollary} Let $G$ be an undirected graph without isolated vertices and let $\mathcal{G}$ be an acyclic orientation of $G$.
-Then, $\mathcal{G}$ has a directed spanning tree if and only if $\mathcal{G}$ has a unique source. \end{corollary}
+Then, $\mathcal{G}$ contains a directed spanning tree if and only if $\mathcal{G}$ has a unique source. \end{corollary}